Improved device-independent randomness expansion rates using two sided randomness: Protocols for randomness expansion

 In each of the protocols, the parameter $\delta$ should be chosen depending on the desired completeness error.
 For the spot-checking protocol, the relation between the two is discussed in~\cite[Supplementary Information I~D]{LLR&}.
 The analysis there can be applied to the protocol with recycled input randomness by setting $\gamma=1$ and the protocol with biased local random number generators is discussed in Appendix~\ref{app:comp}.
 The chosen soundness error affects the length of the extractor output, and, if chosen too small the output length becomes zero (see Appendix~\ref{app:EAT} for further discussion).

 Figures~\ref{fig:EAT_n} and~\ref{fig:EAT_score} show how the amount of certifiable randomness varies with the score, $\score$, and round number, $n$.
-Note that in the cases where the rate curves are linear, they are linear for most of their ranges.
+Note that in the cases where the rate curves of Figure~\ref{fig:rates} have linear sections, they are linear for most of their ranges.
 Extending the linear part to the full range of quantum scores makes it easier to use the EAT while only resulting in a small drop in rate for scores close to the maximum quantum value.
 Note that, as mentioned above, strictly the numerical curves we gave for the von Neumann entropy are upper bounds; the curves in Figures~\ref{fig:EAT_n} and~\ref{fig:EAT_score} are generated under the assumption that these upper bounds are tight.
+[In the case of the spot-checking protocol (Protocol~\ref{prot:spotcheck}) we could use our lower bound instead.
+This would result in a small down-shifting of the curves, but mean that the bounds are provably reliable.]